 Cooking and Eating with Factor

-If you aren’t a fan of cooking, then you’re in luck with Factor.
+If you want convenience then you’re in luck with Factor.
 With prepared meals, all you need to do is pop them in the microwave or oven.
 This means you can have a nutritious, hearty meal on the table in just a few minutes.
 Just check the heating times on the back of the packet.

 Shortlist of My Favorite Meals